 What is the rank of Foundation Academy Charter School District?

-Foundation Academy Charter School District is ranked #605 out of 646 school districts in New Jersey (bottom 50%) based off of combined math and reading proficiency testing data for the 2021-2022 school year.
-This district ranks in the top 20% of New Jersey school districts for: Highest graduation rate (Top 20%)
+Foundation Academy Charter School District is ranked #615 out of 645 school districts in New Jersey (bottom 50%) based off of combined math and reading proficiency testing data for the 2022-2023 school year.

 What is the racial composition of students in Foundation Academy Charter School District?